Early Years’ Songs: 10 Reasons to use them with your 3 – 6 year olds

 This article briefly lists 10 of the most important reasons for encouraging singing with 3 – 6 year olds.

-What are some of the characteristics of Early Years’ songs?
+What are some of the characteristics of high-quality Early Years’ songs?

 The songs often naturally include temporal space (in order to allow the children time to react musically with movement, actions or sometimes words).
 For example, the melody has gaps that the children can fill in themselves.
 They also have strong boundaries and plenty of repetition of both the melody and the words.
 As a result, the songs are highly structured.